NadieFiind/FTS/README.md

 =================================
 Built-in Scheduler Functions:

-_ is a null value
-parameters that are not given an argument will default to _ or null value Scheduler Functions return a boolean, true if the task is scheduled now, otherwise false Scheduler Functions have string representation of themselves
+parameters that are not given an argument will default to None Scheduler Functions return a boolean, true if the task is scheduled now, otherwise false Scheduler Functions have string representation of themselves